 You can help keep your rhythm in sync by setting a routine bedtime and sticking to it.

-Sleep training your body to sleep and wake at specific times can help manage and override stressful thoughts at bedtime because your body will be used to going to sleep on a schedule.
+Sleep training your body to sleep and wake at specific times can help manage and override stressful thoughts at bedtime.
+Your body will be used to going to sleep on a schedule.

 Once your body is accustomed to falling asleep and waking at specific times you likely won’t need an alarm clock nor have trouble falling asleep…even when you have stress.